Flash-Flyers/capstone-project/README.md

 * The project uses the ASP.NET Core framework
 * PostgreSQL is the database management system required to implement the models
 * pgAdmin is the Administration access tool of choice for this project
+* An email address is required to set up email reminders to be sent from

 ### Database Setup and Build Steps